-Relieved to feel the presence of God in these rolling hills and this tiny chapel, it was soothing for my soul.
-It seemed as if the walls of this chapel held the hopes, dreams and sorrows of families past and I knew I could not be the only one who had been weary from my life’s journey.
+Relieved to feel the presence of God in these Tuscany rolling hills and this tiny chapel, it was soothing for my soul.
+It seemed as if the walls of this chapel held the hopes, dreams, and sorrows of families past.
+I knew I could not be the only one who had been weary of my life’s journey.
 I thought of the generations of others who had passed through here before me.

 I was looking for gold in the darkness and somehow found it here as the stillness came over me.
-Held in the palm of my hand was five small petals from a flower I had clenched earlier and I scattered them in the air, releasing the anxiety of being lost and valium online now found.
+Held in the palm of my hand were five small petals from a flower I had clenched earlier and I scattered them in the air, releasing the anxiety of being lost and now found.
 This flower needed to rest its head.